 3. In a large non-stick skillet heat 1 tablespoon vegetable oil over moderately high heat. then add carrots and bell peppers.
 Saute until tender and slightly caramelized.
 Remove to a separate bowl.
 Now add the tablespoon of sesame oil to the skillet, and add ginger, garlic and scallions.
 Saute for 3 minutes, then add all the spinach at once, stirring and tossing until spinach is wilted.

 4, Add the carrots and bell peppers back to the pan and let cook 1 more minute.
 Scrape the vegetable mixture over the noodles and toss well.

-5. Pour the dressing into that same skillet, scraping up any brown bits, and cook until slightly reduced and thickened.
+5. Pour the dressing into that same skillet, scraping up all the bits of flavor stuck to the pan (the fond), and cook until slightly reduced and thickened.
 Immediately pour over noodle-vegetable mixture and toss well.
 Season with salt and pepper to taste.

 6. Cover the bowl tightly with plastic wrap and either let chill in the fridge for cold soba noodles, for several hours or overnight, or serve it immediately, hot or warm.
 However, you could chill it to let the flavors intensify overnight, then heat it up again before serving.
 Finally, you can also serve it room temp.
 After chilling, let it come close to room temperature then top with lightly toasted sesame seeds, if desired.

 Tempura Battered Poached Eggs (Poached Egg Tempura)

 1. Poach 4 eggs, then immediately slide into a bowl of ice water.
 Cover and let chill while you make your tempura batter.

 2. Heat 2 inches oil in a 3- to 4-quart heavy saucepan (about 1 1/2 inches deep) over high heat until deep-fat thermometer registers 375°F.